subsite/snapshotbackup/README.md

 **Using reverse tunnels for offsite backups**

 Say you have a computer at home (called *src*) and a computer at work (called *dest*) and you want to do offsite backups from *src* (home) to *dst* (work), but both are on a dynamic IP and hidden behind NAT (and ipv6 is not available).
 Luckily you have an account on a server (called *my.server.foo*) somewhere else, and access to its firewall config.
 1. On *my.server.foo*: Choose a port for your tunnel, let's say 22222.
 Set the firewall to allow incoming on this port.
-It can be as simple as `ufw allow 22222` or as complicated as setting up port forwarding on a separate hardware firewall.
+It can be as simple as `me@my.server.foo:~$ sudo ufw allow 22222` or as complicated as setting up port forwarding on a separate hardware firewall.
 2. On *src* (the backup source), start the reverse tunnel with
 `me@src:~$ ssh -f –R 22222:localhost:22 me@my.server.foo`
 3. On *dest* (the backup destination), test your connection to *src*
 `me@dest:~$ ssh -p 22222 me@my.server.foo`
 If everything works, you should now be able to log in to *src* using your credentials on that box.
-4. Time to make the tunnel persinstent on *home*.
+4. Time to make the tunnel persinstent on *src*.
 First kill the tunnel from step 2, it was just for testing.
 Then install autossh for daemonizing the connection:
 `me@src:~$ apt install autossh`
 Then enable key-authentication:
 `me@src:~$ ssh-copy-id me@my.server.foo`
 Add it to a cron script (every 5 minutes in this example):
 `*/5 * * * * me /usr/bin/autossh -M 20000 -N -o "ServerAliveInterval 60"  -o "ServerAliveCountMax 3" -R 22222:localhost:22 me@my.server.foo > /dev/null 2>&1`
 NOTE: The monitor port (-M 20000 in this case, you can use any available port) needs to be unique for every tunnel you run on the same host.
-Use 20001 for the next one.
+Use 20001 or something for the next one.

 5. On *dest*, add an entry to `~/.ssh/config` so you won't have to remember the port every time:
 ```